Wintellect/MSLearn/Combat Climate Change with AI and Azure/includes/3-azure-functions.md

 1. Wait for the installs to finish.
 Then return to the "Platform features" tab and click **Function app settings**.
 Click **Manage application settings** and add two application settings to the Function App:

-	- One named PREDICTION_URL whose value is the Custom Vision Service prediction URL you saved in the previous lab
+	- One named PREDICTION_URL whose value is the Custom Vision Service prediction URL you saved in the previous unit
-	- One named PREDICTION_KEY whose value is the Custom Vision Service prediction key you saved in the previous lab
+	- One named PREDICTION_KEY whose value is the Custom Vision Service prediction key you saved in the previous unit

 	Finish up by clicking **Save** at the top of the blade to save the new application settings.